Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/README.md

   - With the center tenant setup, the sample will already be able to work as a stamp serving a single tenant (like the "stamp2" in the Architecture).
 In this case, Tenant D and the center Tenant are the same Tenant.
 Test user 2 should be added to the center Tenant (which is also Tenant D).

 - Multi-Tenants Stamps
-  - For creating a multi-tenants stamp (like "stamp1" and "stamp3"), Azure AD Tenants besides the center Tenant should also be created and the test users under them should be added to the center Tenant as guest users ([Azure AD - Add guest users](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/b2b-quickstart-add-guest-users-portal)).
+  - For creating a multi-tenants stamp (like "stamp1" and "stamp3"), Microsoft Entra Tenants besides the center Tenant should also be created and the test users under them should be added to the center Tenant as guest users ([Microsoft Entra ID - Add guest users](https://learn.microsoft.com/en-us/entra/external-id/b2b-quickstart-add-guest-users-portal)).

   - For example, if you want to do a tryout of "stamp1" in the Architecture, create a center Tenant first; the center Tenant can be used as any of the three Tenants A, B and C; then create the other two Tenants and add their test users to the center Tenant as guest users.